 Cardio + Bodyweight

-For people that want to focus on cardio exercise, the cardio machine should come first.
+For people who want to focus on cardio exercise, the cardio machine should come first.
 If you have any space left over, you can add more gym equipment.

 For most cardio machines you already need quite a bit of space but if you have enough space left, you can easily put down a yoga mat to do bodyweight exercises as well.
 And if you can fit a yoga mat, you have enough space for some kettlebell exercises as well.